querciak/SDN-prometheus/README.md

 This onos exporter was build from the great work of [Zufar Dhiyaulhaq](https://github.com/zufardhiyaulhaq/onos-prometheus-exporter).

 ### Set up Grafana
 [Download](https://grafana.com/grafana/download) and run Grafana.
-On the grafana UI:
+From the UI:
 - add prometheus as data source
 - import the dashboard in this repo.